Axis & Allies: Europe 1940: Gameplay

-The objective of the Axis players is to capture a certain number of cities from a specified list, while the Allied players must capture Berlin and Rome to win the game.
+The objective of the Axis players is to capture a certain number of cities from a specified list.
+The Allied players must capture Berlin and Rome to win the game.
 Each player also strives to achieve certain national objectives, which are separate for each player.

 New features introduced

 Features in Axis & Allies: Europe 1940 not seen in earlier Axis & Allies series games include: